Jeffrey Lupo

 However, they don't want their ads to appear for customers searching for "discount luxury shoes."
 To accomplish this, they can use negative phrase match to exclude the phrase "discount luxury shoes" from triggering their ads.

-Exact Negative Match
+Exact Match Negative Keywords

 An exact negative match restricts your ads from appearing in searches that contain exactly the same keywords in the same order, with no additional words.